 The Senior Issue #7

 This issue was born in concept in May but due to other concerns has taken much too long to pull together.
 My changing tastes and interests, which seem to vary with the seasons, meant that as time progressed too the initial impetus of inspiration was lost.
 I thought about hanging it altogether but then looked back and read what I had already prepared and that inspired me to finish what I'd started.
-Hopefully it might inspire or at least entertain you dear reader too.
-George Plimpton, himself who sits at the core of this issue has been an idol of my life for many years.
+Hopefully it might inspire or at least entertain you too.
+George Plimpton, who is largely at the core of this issue, has been a great inspiration to me throughout my life.

 April 25th, 2020